 - Award Winning Beef and Bean Chili, A combination of my Kansas family chili recipe with some unique additions.
 In the end you’e got a beef, pork, sausage, bean chili recipe which became an award winning chili recipe in Colorado.

 And don’t miss my soup and stew category, you’ll find a ton of irresistible slurp worthy recipes.
 Including the most popular soup recipe on my site for Anthony Bourdain’s New Mexico Style Chili, A richly flavored, hearty beef chili stew featuring beef chuck and New Mexico Hatch Chiles and Poblano peppers.

-Giada’s White Bean Chicken Chili
+Giada’s Ground Chicken Chili with White Beans

 - 2 Tablespoons olive oil

 - 4 garlic cloves minced